top of page

 “We apologize for any inconvenience this may have caused you.” is a phrase popular among customer support folks.
 Every time I hear it, it reminds me of such a relatable story my manager shared a year ago.
 It has stuck with me ever since.

-the wrong way to apologize
+the wrong way to apologize to customers

 Rachel Stanley, VP of Customer Experience at Banzai